Skip to content

 This can obviously evolve in a month or two — but start with just one regular activity.

-(You can’t wake up in the morning and decide how much weight you’re gonna lose, or how much French your brain remembers).
+(You can’t wake up in the morning and decide how much weight you’re gonna lose, or how much French your brain remembers, or how popular you’re gonna be online).

 Reason being, they’re “lag” measures that result from other actions.
 These other actions are called “lead” measures, and that’s what you want as a goal.